 In the evening is Holika Dahan, a celebration where they burn the evil “Aunty” Holika throughout the town.
 Holika who was a woman who apparently tried to kill a young prince by burning him.
 The Aunty had a spell that prevented her from getting burnt, but somehow the tables turned and she was burnt instead of the prince, who was spared and saved.
 This was the story told to us by the locals and could be inaccurate, but it seems legit, lol.

 There were many effigies for the burning around town, most beginning around 10pm or 11pm.
-We were able to catch the burning right outside of our hotel.
+I was able to catch the burning right outside of the hotel.

 Day 11: India (Mathura – ‘Official Day of Holi’)

-After Vishram Ghat, we made our way back to the hotel and shared our story with other tourists that were staying at our hotel, and found that they had the same unfortunate experience.
-They did share with us however that they went to the temple and inside the temple it was much safer and it was only in the street that they had such experiences.
-With that we recommend the following for the Day of Holi:
+After Vishram Ghat, I made my way back to the hotel at this moment some of the female tourists shared their unfortunate experience.
+They did share with me however that they went to the temple and inside the temple it was much safer and it was only in the street that they had such experiences.
+With that Irecommend the following for the Day of Holi:

 NUMBER 1: If you are a woman and you wish to visit the temple or even the ghat take a tuk tuk to your destination to avoid time in the street.

-NUMBER 2: Avoid interacting with groups of adolescent boys as much as possible, it was those groups that we noticed and heard were the main culprits.
+NUMBER 2: Avoid interacting with groups of adolescent boys as much as possible, it was those groups that I noticed and heard were the main culprits.

-NUMBER 3: If you are a woman who is alone we recommend avoiding Holi altogether unless you can find local women, families or some other trustworthy group to celebrate with.
+NUMBER 3: If you are a woman who is alone I recommend avoiding Holi altogether unless you can find local women, families or some other trustworthy group to celebrate with.

-We spent the rest of the day inside the safety of our hotel.
-We don’t regret celebrating Holi in India, it can be an amazing experience, but we definitely recommend taking precautions so that you can ensure you have safe and positive experience.
+I spent the rest of the day inside the hotel.
+I don’t regret celebrating Holi in India, it can be an amazing experience, but I definitely recommend taking precautions so that you can ensure you have safe and positive experience.

 Madhav Muskin Residency